AlexSmithai/SecureAIAgents.jl/README.md

 # Sphinx.jl

 A Julia framework for creating Web3-friendly AI agents with secure operations using Trusted Execution Environments (TEEs).
-Inspired by the Elaria engine and Web3 AI frameworks like Eliza.
+Inspired by the Elaria engine and Web3 AI frameworks

 ## Features
 - **Web3 Integration**: Read blockchain data, submit transactions, and interact with smart contracts.